Bed Frame Assembly Tips

 You bought a new bed frame, but before you can get your first night’s sleep you have to put it together.
-We share four quick assembly tips that will have you asleep in a snap!
+We share four quick assembly tips that will have you back to bed in a snap!

 1. Leave Enough Room to Assemble Your Bed Frame